 Packaging History 101: The evolution of snack packaging

-Interestingly enough, for much of modern history, snacks were regarded as lower-class and therefore undesirable.
+We love our snacks.
+But for much of modern history, snacks were regarded as lower-class and therefore undesirable.

 Often associated with unhygienic street vendors, snack items were not appealing to the general public until the 1920s, when pretzels underwent a rebranding to recoup business lost because of Prohibition in the United States.